magic5644/codeLineCounter/README.md

 The `CodeLineCounter` project is a tool that counts the number of lines of code per file, namespace, and project in a .NET solution.
 It also calculates the cyclomatic complexity of each file.

+Since version `1.0.2` it also check duplications in the code.

+All the results are exported to CSV files.

 ## Features

 - Counts the number of lines of code per file, namespace, and project.